heroku/django-heroku/README.rst

 --------------

-Django 2.0 is targetted, but older versions of Django should be compatible.
+Django 2.0 is targeted, but older versions of Django should be compatible.

 Usage of Django-Heroku
 ----------------------